NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Gloriana's Fixer.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free ability boost.

 You're trained in the Thievery skill and the Underworld Lore skill.
-You gain the [[Feats/Subtle Theft|Subtle Theft]] skill feat.
+You gain the [[Subtle Theft|Subtle Theft]] skill feat.

 Additionally, when Gloriana Morilla is present during your mission briefings, she discreetly checks in with you and provides some pointers.
 You gain a +2 circumstance bonus to your checks to Gather Information or Recall Knowledge during the Getting Started segment of such adventures.
 Be sure to remind your GM that you have a relevant background.